flokk.

 Lake Lucerne Navigation Company Ferry to Vitznau

 Board a classic paddle steamer or modern ferry from Lucerne's main pier for the scenic cruise to Vitznau, passing dramatic lakeside cliffs and small villages along the way.
-The boat ride itself is an
+The boat ride itself is an event, and kids can move between decks and watch the Alps shift as you cross the lake.

 experiences